facebook/docusaurus/website/docs/api/themes/theme-configuration.md

 };
 ```

+The items can have different behaviors based on the `type` field.
 The sections below will introduce you to all the types of navbar items available.

 ### Navbar link {#navbar-link}